Moniepoint, Kuda and Others are Facing Regulatory Issues

 For example, the SEC might come for those wealth management products that Opay has just started providing.

-Similarly, the NCC could take charge of their ride-hailing business since it regulates transportation services.
+Similarly, the NCC could take charge of its ride-hailing business since it regulates transportation services.

-The central importance of Opay in this complex scenario is to simplify communication and set-up distinct regulatory bodies directives.
+The central importance of Opay in this complex scenario is to simplify communication and set up distinct regulatory body directives.

 The Road Ahead: Collaboration and Regulatory Clarity